-Updating ConVRPTW solution experiments start with a ConVRPTW solution for one period, to update it based on the customers' demand of the following period.
-They compute a ConVRPTW solution for the following moving trimester or month, based on the initial solution obtained for the previous moving trimester or month, respectively.
-It corresponds to the situation at a company, where each month the customers' demand and activity during the most recent period is analyzed and the initial client-to-driver assignment can be updated if necessary.
+The experiments that update a ConVRPTW solution start with a ConVRPTW solution for one period to update it based on the customers' demand for the following period.
+A ConVRPTW solution for the following moving trimester or month is computed, based on the initial solution obtained for the previous moving trimester or month.
+This problem corresponds to the situation at a company, where each month the customers' demand and activity during the most recent period is analyzed, and the initial client-to-driver assignment can be updated if necessary.

 For example, for trimestral instances, based on the ConVRPTW solution of Instance 1, which corresponds to January, February, and March, we compute a solution of Instance 2, comprising February, March, and April.
 Note that now, the solution of Instance 2 is not obtained by solving the instance from scratch, but by updating the solution of Instance 1, which is a heuristic procedure to minimize the change in the client-to-driver assignment.